-Where appropriate, tenancies should be re-issued at the end of the term unless there is a significant change of circumstance within the household.
-For example, a change in household composition that means the property is under-occupied etc. in which case the Council may decide to offer a property more suited to the tenant's needs on the same terms and conditions.
+Where appropriate, tenancies should be re-issued at the end of the term unless there is a change of circumstance within the household.
+For example, a change in financial circumstances, household composition, etc. in which case the Council may decide to offer an alternative equivalent tenancy at another address, which might be with a Registered Provider of social housing.